-The Tech Money blog is the place where we like to go below the surface level and get into the nerdy little details surrounding all things personal finance and technology.
-If you prefer to read long form content in the areas of investing, taxes, equity compensation, real estate, career advancement, and entrepreneurship – all from the perspective of the tech professional – then this is the right place for you.
+The Tech Money blog is the place where the worlds of technology and personal finance collide.
+Here, we like to go below the surface level and get into the nerdy little details that a simple Google search won’t tell you.
+If you prefer to read long form content in the areas of investing, taxes, equity compensation, real estate, career advancement, and entrepreneurship.

 With the tech-heavy Nasdaq index down more than 25% so far this year, many tech employees worry that they are seeing a replay of the dot-com boom and bust of